 I obtained my life coaching certification through the World Coach Institute and abide by the International Coaching Federation (ICF) code of ethics.

-I look forward to working with you to help you create your best life, achieve your goals, and see your sensitivity as a gift.
+I look forward to working with you to help you create your best life, achieve your goals, and see your sensitivity or any special needs you have, despite their challenges, as a gift.

 Thank you and Blessings!